IAB Tech Lab Launches Global Privacy Platform To Transmit Kosher Consent Strings | AdExchanger

 The GPP localizes consent string formats based on region and has APIs that can match and authenticate consent across centralized databases to check for compliance.

-The current GPP framework is based on the infrastructure of the embattled Transparency & Consent Framework (TCF), IAB Europe’s solution for GDPR compliance.
-Regional versions of privacy frameworks based on the TCF were later released in Canada and in California, and you can expect more versions to come as additional US states pass their own privacy laws.
+The current GPP framework supports the management of multiple consent strings, including those of the US and of IAB Europe’s embattled Transparency & Consent Framework (TCF) solution for GDPR compliance in Europe and Canada.
+You can expect more regional versions of privacy frameworks to come as additional US states pass their own privacy laws.

 Katsur said the Tech Lab also plans to work with the governing bodies of other countries, such as Brazil, which isn’t on everyone’s radar despite having its own strong data protection law.

-Note: This article has been edited.